avwsolutions/opensearch-training-material/labs/07-Visualize/README.md

 before we can start you have to import the `Sample web logs`.
 During `Getting Started` you also imported the `Sample ecommerce data` set.

 After a succesful import,  Nagivate to **Home** and top-right click **Dev Tools**.

 ### 1.1 - Data tables

+We will start with our first visualization, which is part of the core package.
+Data tables are the most straightforward way of displaying your data.
+Before we can start creating any visualization we either need a `saved search` or `index-pattern`.
+You alredy got introduced into search, but I shortly wil explain what an index pattern is.
+Index pattern is used for translation OpenSearch Dashboards fields towards OpenSearch field.
+The configuration provides mapping and potential conflicts that can occur.
+Important to understand is that a index pattern may need to be refreshed if you add an additional field.

+First look at example below and create an `index-pattern` for the cartoons alias.

 <img src="https://raw.githubusercontent.com/avwsolutions/opensearch-training-material/main/labs/07-Visualize/content/index-patterns.gif" alt="index-patterns">

+Now that you have created a index pattern called 'cartoons` we can start creating a visualization with the following characteristics.

+Metrics
+- One aggregation of type average on field 'age'.

+Buckets
+- One `split rows` using the `terms` aggregation on field 'family_name' using default ordering.

+Additional options
+- Ensure that you calculate the total average and percentages are shown.

+As guidance see the following example.

 <img src="https://raw.githubusercontent.com/avwsolutions/opensearch-training-material/main/labs/07-Visualize/content/visual-datatable.gif" alt="visual-datatable">

 ### 1.2 - Pies and Donuts

 ### 1.3 - Timeseries with Lines

 ### 1.4 - Tag cloud